Single Image Estimation of Cell Migration Direction by Deep Circular Regression: Method

+Circular data is measured on a circle in degrees or radians, which fundamentally differs from linear data.
+Due to its periodic nature (0° = 360°), traditional techniques developed for Euclidean space may not be directly applicable.
+The unique challenges of working with circular data have been widely acknowledged in the field of statistics \cite{Lee2010,Pewsey2021}, but not yet in computer vision (see \cite{Pan2024} for one of the few works in this area).
+Particularly, there is still a lack of standardized methods for designing deep CNN components specifically for circular regression.

+To estimate the cell migration direction, several key details need to be specified, including direction encoding, activation functions, and loss functions.
+We explore various choices for each of these components.
+We introduce a small CNN to probe the best configuration of these choices.
+We then use this optimal configuration to fine-tune pre-trained large neural networks for the specific task at hand.
+Additionally, we study test-time augmentation as a means of further improving performance.
+These steps of our approach are detailed in the following.

-We consider two schemes of direction encoding: 1) an angle $\alpha \in [0, 2\pi)$.
+{\bf Direction encoding.} We consider two schemes for direction encoding: 1) an angle $\alpha \in [0, 2\pi)$.
 2) a point on the unit circle $(x,y), \ x^2+y^2=1$.
-The choice of encoding also determines the number of output neurons (1 or 2) of a deep neural network for migration direction estimation.
+The choice of encoding also determines the number of output neurons (1 or 2) in the deep neural network for migration direction estimation.